HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 === "On-Premises"
     LiveSync Pull and Push commands for WCM Design Library are now available for HTML and Folder Components.
 The [LiveSync Pull WCM Design Library command](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#livesync-pull-wcm-design-library) syncs a WCM Design Library in a DX Server with a local folder.
 The [LiveSync Push WCM Design Library command](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#livesync-push-wcm-design-library) syncs your WCM Design Library local files with the DX Server.
 For more information, see [LiveSync](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md).

+### HCL Volt MX integration - Enabling SSO and deploying Volt MX portlet to DX

+=== "Containers"
+    You can now enable single sign-on (SSO) between HCL DX and HCL Volt MX.
+In addition, you can also deploy HCL Volt MX portlets to HCL DX pages.
+For more information, see the topics [Enabling SSO between HCL DX and Volt MX]() and [Deploying HCL Volt MX portlet into HCL DX]().<!--will add link once merged>

+=== "On-Premises"
+    You can now enable single sign-on (SSO) between HCL DX and HCL Volt MX.
+In addition, you can also deploy HCL Volt MX portlets to HCL DX pages.
+For more information, see the topics [Enabling SSO between HCL DX and Volt MX]() and [Deploying HCL Volt MX portlet into HCL DX]().

 ### Notice of deprecation of Textbox.io Rich Text Editor